qkrguswn2401/qkrguswn2401.github.io/_posts/2021-03-29-Hidden-Markov-Model.md

 The point is we store those alpha values somewhere, calculate alphas (no unncessary calcuation).

 ![image](https://user-images.githubusercontent.com/36841216/112831241-a1f85000-90ce-11eb-9d4f-89eccae1446a.png)
-what this equation means is that summing over forward probability ends up being equilvalent to likelihood.
+what this equation means is that summing over forward probability at the last sequences ends up being equilvalent to likelihood.